jdcloudcom/en/documentation/Developer-Tools/CodeBuild/Operation-Guide/Build-Storage.md

  * Bucket

-Select the bucket in the user Object Storage Service, and store the construction output package.
+Select the Bucket in the user Object Storage Service, and store the construction output package.

- * Storage Directory
+ * Folder Name

 The construction output will be uploaded to this directory.
 If it is null here, the construction output will be uploaded to the root directory of bucket be default.